 - Pass a physical examination.

-- Submit to fingerprinting if you have not resided in Minnesota for more than five years.
+- Submit to a national criminal history check, if you have resided in Minnesota for less than 5 years.

-A CDL is not required if your shuttle van or bus is designed for 15 passengers or less, including the driver.
-Also, a 15-passenger van that is for personal use doesn't require a CDL; good news for large families.
+A CDL is not required if your shuttle van or bus is designed to transport fewer than 16 passengers, including the driver.

-Any Minnesota resident born after December 31, 1976 must possess a snowmobile safety certificate in order to operate a machine.
+If you are a Minnesota resident born after December 31, 1976, you must possess a snowmobile safety certificate in order to operate a snowmobile.

-Anyone born after July 1, 1987 must complete an ATV CD Training Course to legally operate an ATV within the state.
-Special training is also available for kids ages 11-15, but the certificate won't be valid until the child turns 12.Other Topics in This SectionTrue or False
+If you were born after July 1, 1987, you must complete an ATV Training Course (CD-based) to legally operate an ATV within the state.
+Special training is also available for kids 12 to 15 years old, but the certificate won't be valid until the child turns 12 years old.